 Use for Ikebana.
 Simply place a pin frog inside the pot.
 A lovely single orchid would be astonishing as well.
 The piece sits flat and is well-balanced.

-Woven vase is 11″ High x 11″ wide.
+Sculptural Landscape Vase is 11″ High x 11″ wide.
 The opening varies from 2-3″.
 Adorn your home and bring peace and beauty to your environment with this organic sculptural vase.